pixop/video-compare/README.md

 player
 ======

-Video player using FFmpeg libraries
+Video player written in C++11 using FFmpeg libraries and SDL2